brotich/andela_bootcamp_X/Outcome 7 - HTTP and Web Services/Readme.md

-# Day 2 : Outcome 7 - HTTP and Web Services
+## Day 2 : Outcome 7 - HTTP and Web Services

-This program is submitted as the solution to the Day 2 Github assignment .
-This assignment  is designed to impact knowledge on HTTP and API use to a developer
+This assignment  facilitates  a developer to gain knowledge on HTTP request cycle.
+It also provides a platform for a developer to learn about the use of APIs

-## The Solution
+### The Solution
-the breakdown of the solution is as follows:
+The structure of the solution:
 ```
     lib
       +